dustinpfister/blog_posts/_posts/js-javascript-example-grid-module.md

 layout: post
 categories: js
 id: 925
-updated: 2021-08-24 11:13:13
+updated: 2021-08-24 11:15:10
-version: 1.4
+version: 1.5
 ---

 I made a canvas example a while back on how to go about making a grid, but that post was more so on drawing one, not having something that is a state object, and methods that act on that state object.
 So then in this [JavaScript example](/2021/04/02/js-javascript-example/) post today I thought I would go about writing about a simple javaScript grid module.
 There are many basic features that a grid module should have, such as a public method that can be used to get a cell by way of a canvas pixel position for example.
-There are also more advanced features such as path detection that maybe should be a part of a grid module, or maybe a part of an optional module that can be used on top of a grid module.
+There are also more advanced features such as [path detection](/2019/08/27/js-path-find/) that maybe should be a part of a grid module, or maybe a part of an optional module that can be used on top of a grid module.
 In any case for this example I am going to just be sticking with the very basics of this sort of thing.
 However do not let that fool you, even when it comes to the very basics of a grid module there is still a fare about of ground to cover.

 <!-- more -->